Merrill Joels

-Merrill E. Joels (born January 19, 1909, Hartford, Connecticut; died September 5, 2001 (age 92) Guthrie, Oklahoma) was an actor in the Frank Buck recording Tiger (record album).
+Merrill E. Joels (January 19, 1909, Hartford, Connecticut – September 5, 2001 (age 92) Guthrie, Oklahoma) was an actor in the Frank Buck recording Tiger (record album).

 Early life

 Merrill Joels was the son of Abram J. and Rose (Wershwofsky) Joels.
 Merrill was born in the house that was torn down for the construction of what is now the Hartford Courant building.

 Career

 In 1929 Merrill E. Joels began as an usher at Parson's, the Hartford stage tryout theater.
 He was a professional actor for 40 years.
 He was a member of the Christian Science Church, vice president of the American Federation of Radio and Television Artists in New York, and served on the national board of directors of the Screen Actors Guild.
 In 1932 he founded the Mark Twain Masquers Community Theatre in Hartford.

 Joels was the announcer on NBC-TV's Versatile Varieties in the late 1940s and early 1950s.